Camber-Cyber-Division/quicksort/README.md

 details.

-You should have received a copy of the GNU General Public License along with Shortest-Path-Server.
+You should have received a copy of the GNU General Public License along with Quicksort.
 If not, see <http://www.gnu.org/licenses/>.